Worldwide Pricing and Secure Global Shipping Available!

 Terra customers often inquire about what type of steel is suggested for their product.
 In making a decision, one should also consider that not all 304 and 316 stainless steel is built to equal standards.

 In the USA, the leading codes of standard practices for steel manufacturing are issued by the American Institute of Steel Construction (AISC).
 The values stated in each system are not exact equivalents; therefore, each system must be used independently of the other.
-Combining values from the two systems may result in nonconformance with the specification
+Combining values from the two systems may result in nonconformance with the specification.

 Read more »